catamphetamine/libphonenumber-js/README.md

 isValidNumber({ phone: '2133734253', country: 'US' }) === true
 ```

 The difference between using `parseNumber()` and `isValidNumber()` for phone number validation is that `isValidNumber()` also checks the precise regular expressions of possible phone numbers for a country.
 For example, for Germany `parseNumber('123456', 'DE')` would return `{ country: 'DE', phone: '123456' }` because this phone number matches the general phone number rules for Germany.
-But, if the metadata is compiled with `--extended` (or relevant `--types`) flag (see below) and the precise regular expressions for possible phone numbers are included in the metadata then `isValidNumber()` is gonna use those precise regular expressions for validation and `isValid('123456', 'DE')` will return `false` because the phone number `123456` doesn't actually exist in Germany.
+But, if the metadata is compiled with `--extended` (or relevant `--types`) flag (see [Metadata](#metadata) section of this document) then `isValidNumber()` is gonna use those precise regular expressions for extensive validation and `isValid('123456', 'DE')` will return `false` because the phone number `123456` doesn't actually exist in Germany.

-So, the general phone number rules for a country are mainly for phone number formatting: they dictate how different phone numbers (matching those general regular expressions) should be formatted.
-And `parseNumber()` uses only those general regular expressions (as per the reference Google's `libphonenumber` [implementation](https://static.javadoc.io/com.googlecode.libphonenumber/libphonenumber/8.9.1/com/google/i18n/phonenumbers/PhoneNumberUtil.html#parse-java.lang.CharSequence-java.lang.String-)) to perform basic phone number validation. `isValidNumber()`, on the other hand, is all about validation, so it digs deeper into precise regular expressions (if they're included in metadata) for possible phone numbers for a given country.
-And that's the difference between them: `parseNumber()` parses phone numbers and loosely validates them while `isValidNumber()` validates phone number precisely (provided the precise regular expressions are included in metadata).
+This is how it is implemented in the original Google's [`libphonenumber`](https://static.javadoc.io/com.googlecode.libphonenumber/libphonenumber/8.9.1/com/google/i18n/phonenumbers/PhoneNumberUtil.html#parse-java.lang.CharSequence-java.lang.String-): `parseNumber()` parses phone numbers and loosely validates them while `isValidNumber()` validates phone number precisely (provided the precise regular expressions are included in metadata).

-Those precise regular expressions aren't included in the default metadata because that would cause the default metadata to grow twice in its size: the complete ("full") metadata size is about 145 kilobytes while the reduced ("default") metadata size is about 77 kilobytes.
+The precise regular expressions aren't included in the default metadata because that would cause the default metadata to grow twice in its size: the complete ("full") metadata size is about 145 kilobytes while the reduced ("default") metadata size is about 77 kilobytes.
 Hence in the default configuration `isValidNumber()` performs absolutely the same "lite" validation as `parseNumber()`.
-For enabling extensive phone number validation the simplest way is to import functions from `libphonenumber-js/custom` module and supply them with `metadata.full.json`.
+For enabling extensive phone number validation the simplest way is to import functions from `libphonenumber-js/custom` module and supply them with `libphonenumber-js/metadata.full.json`.
 For generating custom metadata see the instructions provided in the [Customizing metadata](#customizing-metadata) section of this document.

 #### Using phone number validation feature